danilolr/puppeteer-robot/puppeteer-robot-api/ENDPOINTS.md

 ### `GET /puppeteer-robot/screenshot/:id`

-Takes a full-page screenshot from an active robot.
+Takes a full-page screenshot from an active Puppeteer robot.

 The response `data` field is a base64-encoded PNG image.

+Chrome extension robots currently return `INTERNAL_ERROR` because screenshots are not supported by `ChromeExtensionBackend` yet.

 #### Path Parameters